qdentity/sentry_event_filter/README.md

 # Sentry Event Filter

-The following repo contains a sample `sentry_event_filter.ex` file with the necessary exceptions.
+This repo contains a sample `sentry_event_filter.ex` file with the necessary exceptions.
 To activate it in a new app, configure it as follows in `config.exs` (with the desired `included_environments` and `environment_name`):

 ```